brianthomas/heroku-buildpack-nltk/Readme.md

 This buildpack currently supports:

 NumPy:
-  * 1.6.2
-  * 1.7.2
-  * 1.8.1
-  * 1.8.2
-  * 1.9.0
-  * 1.9.1
-  * 1.9.2 (python3)
+  * 1.9.2

 SciPy:
-  * 0.13.3 (compiled against NumPy 1.9.0)
-  * 0.14.0 (compiled against NumPy 1.8.1)
-  * 0.15.1 (compiled against NumPy 1.9.2, but use 1.9.1)
   * 0.16.0 (compiled against NumPy 1.9.2, python3)

 NLTK:
   * 3.0.5 (compiled against NumPy 1.9.2, Scipy 0.16.0, python3)

-NLTK support includes downloading corpora.
+NLTK support includes downloading (all of the) corpora.

-Note: SciPy should be compiled against the right minor version of NumPy, but the patch version doesn't matter, e.g., SciPy 0.15.1 can be compiled against 1.9.0 or 1.9.1, but probably not 1.8.
-I checked every single case though -- you should run tests (`numpy.test()` or `scipy.test()`) if you aren't sure that things will work.

 This package will also install compiled runtime libraries for BLAS, LAPACK, ATLAS, and Fortran, which are needed by NumPy and SciPy at runtime.

-### Known Issues and Todos
+### Known Issues and Todos (from the original project we forked from, not sure
+now how much these apply)

   1. Scikit-learn can be installed, but may not pass all tests.
 For example, scikit-learn 0.14.1 installed with NumPy 1.9.0 and SciPy 0.13.3 did not